-In 2015, Tunisia began negotiations on a new free trade agreement with the EU as part of a process towards a series of 'Deep and Comprehensive Free Trade Agreements (DCFTAs)' that the EU sought to sign with a number of Southern Mediterranean countries, building on the earlier Association Agreements.
-The DCFTA's are part of what can be viewed as a set of 'new generation' bilateral or regional trade agremeents that the EU is pursuing which seek to further remove barriers to trade, often with clauses that include protection of investors' rights and other legal guarantees that favour foreign direct investment.
+Proposal for a Deep and Comprehensive Free Trade Agreement (DCFTA) between the EU and Tunisia bilateral or regional trade agremeents that the EU is pursuing which seek to further remove barriers to trade, often with clauses that include protection of investors' rights and other legal guarantees that favour foreign direct investment.
 Early drafts of the Tunisia-EU DCFTA for example include not only a key chapter on trade in agricultural and fishery products, but also chapters on sanitary and phytosanitary rules, intellectual property rights, and investor-state dispute settlement mechanisms, amongst others.
 The EU-Tunisia DCFTA has been criticized by those concerned by what it could mean for labour rights (exploitation of low-wage Tunisian workers) and for Tunisian small and medium enterprises (potential disappearance in the face of increased competition from the EU).
 The negotiation process has also been criticized for a lack of outreach to key groups likely to be affected by the agreement, including small and medium producers, entrepreneurs and traders, as well as consumers and users of public services.
 More broadly, the DCFTA has been attacked by those who see it as setting Tunisia on a pathway of 'deep and comprehensive dependency' on the EU market and interests, at the expense of promoting more regional integration in the Maghreb.17